haskell-actions/hlint-scan/README.md

 **Warning**: This depends on unreleased versions of HLint, and the location of this action will likely change in the future.
+Neither has the action itself been officially released.

 ## Usage